6.1: How Enzymes Work

 Figure \(\PageIndex{16}\): SN2 reactions are characterized by a pentavalent transition state

 They attributed the differences to solvation effects of the transition state.
-The bulkier the substituents on the central atom, the more difficult it is to solvate the transition state since water can't reorient around it as well.
-In effect there is steric hindrance for both reactant and solvent.
+The bulkier the substituents on the central atom, the more difficult it is to solvate the transition state since water also can't reorient around it as well.
+In effect, there is steric hindrance for both reactant and solvent.

 What does it take for a macromolecule (M) to be a catalyst - an enzyme?
-It seems the minimum criterion are:
+It seems the minimum criteria are:

-Anything above these is just "icing on the cake".
-If different functional group are present in the "active" site of the enzyme that would allow electrostatic, intramolecular, covalent, general acid and/or base catalysis, the better the catalyst.
+Anything above these is just "icing on the cake."
+If different functional groups are present in the "active" site of the enzyme that would allow electrostatic, intramolecular, covalent, general acid and/or base catalysis, the better the catalyst.

 A transition state analog case study: Abyzmes (Antibody Catalysis)

 Recall that antibodies are immune system proteins that bind foreign molecules (see Chapter 5.4).
 The usual role of an antibody is to initiate an immune response.
-When the antigen-binding site, located in the variable region of an antibody, binds to an antigen, it triggers the formation of new antibodies (within B-cells) in an effort to optimize the immune response to that antigen.
-These new antibodies are made with mutations in the antigen binding region, and those that bind better than the original antibody will be selected to form longer lived memory B-cells, ready for the next time the body encounters the antigen.
+When the antigen-binding site, located in the variable region of an antibody, binds to an antigen, it triggers the formation of new antibodies (within B-cells) to optimize the immune response to that antigen.
+These new antibodies are made with mutations in the antigen-binding region.
+Those that bind better than the original antibody will be selected to form longer-lived memory B-cells, ready for the next time the body encounters the antigen.

-The transition state presumably looks more like this unstable intermediate (sp3, oxyanion).
-Thus, Lerner synthesized a phosphonate, an ester mimic with a sp3 hybridized phosphorous replacing the carbonyl C. It also has a negatively charged oxygen as does the intermediate for the ester.
+The transition state presumably resembles this unstable intermediate (sp3, oxyanion).
+Thus, Lerner synthesized a phosphonate, an ester mimic with a sp3 hybridized phosphorous replacing the carbonyl C. It also has a negatively charged oxygen, as does the intermediate for the ester.
 This phosphonate ester is very resistant to hydrolysis.
-When injected into a mouse (after first being covalently attached to a carrier protein so the small molecule becomes "immunogenic"), the mouse makes a protein antibody which binds to the phosphonate.
+When injected into a mouse (after first being covalently attached to a carrier protein so the small molecule becomes "immunogenic"), the mouse makes a protein antibody that binds to the phosphonate.
 When the corresponding carboxylic acid ester is added to the antibody, it is cleaved with nominal kcat and KM values.
-Site specific mutagenesis can then be done to make it an even better catalyst!
+Site-directed mutagenesis can then be done to make it an even better catalyst!
 The antibody enzymes have been called abzymes.
-The structure shown in Figure \(\PageIndex{17}\) shows how phosphonamides act as transition state analogs as well.
+The structure shown in Figure \(\PageIndex{17}\) also shows how phosphonamides act as transition state analogs.

 Figure \(\PageIndex{17}\): PHOSPHONAMIDES: TRANSITION STATE ANALOGS

-Transition state theory can be used to more clearly quantify the relationships described in the graphical analysis above.
-This analysis will use the equilibrium constant (in contrast to the last two chapters which used dissociation constants to characterize macromolecule, receptor, and enzyme binding to ligand).
-Let assume that a substrate S is in equilibrium with its transition state S. Hence Keq = [S]/[S].
-The following reaction can be written: S → S → P. Based on our previous kinetic analysis and experience in writing differential equations, dP/dt = k1[S].
-By analogy, enzyme bound S (ES) can be converted to (ES) and then on to product as shown in the following chemical equation:
+Transition state theory can be used to quantify the relationships described in the graphical analysis above more clearly.
+This analysis will use the equilibrium constant (in contrast to the last two chapters, which used dissociation constants to characterize macromolecules, receptors, and enzymes binding to ligands).
+Let's assume that a substrate S is in equilibrium with its transition state S‡.
+Hence Keq = [S‡]/[S].
+The following reaction can be written: S → S‡ → P. Based on our previous kinetic analysis and experience in writing differential equations, dP/dt = k1[S‡].
+By analogy, enzyme-bound S (ES) can be converted to (ES‡) and then on to product as shown in the following chemical equation:

 \[\ce{E + S <=> ES -> ES^{†} -> E + P}. \nonumber \]

-For the non-enzyme catalyzed reaction, transition state theory can be used to show that the first order rate constant k1= kT/h where k is the Boltzman's constant, T is the Kelvin temperature, and h is Planck's constant.
-Hence, using Keq = [S]/[S], equation 1 can be derived
+For the non-enzyme catalyzed reaction, transition state theory can be used to show that the first order rate constant k1= kT/h where k is the Boltzmann constant, T is the Kelvin temperature, and h is Planck's constant.
+Hence, using Keq = [S†]/[S], equation 1 can be derived

 \begin{equation}